+The Plan's investments are in the HBI Investment Trust which provides for the investment of assets of the Plan, the Hanesbrands Inc. Retirement Savings Plan and the Hanesbrands Inc. Salaried Retirement Savings Plan of Puerto Rico (collectively, the "Savings Plans").
 The interest of each Savings Plan in the HBI Investment Trust is based on that Savings Plan's participants' account balances within each investment fund.

-At December 31, 2010 and 2009, the Plan's interest in the net assets of the HBI Investment Trust was approximately 0.24% and 0.30%, respectively.
+At December 31, 2011 and 2010, the Plan's interest in the net assets of the HBI Investment Trust was approximately 0.24 % and 0.24%, respectively.
 Investment income relating to the HBI Investment Trust is allocated to the Savings Plans based on the balances invested by each Savings Plan.